 Children are more prone to dehydration than adults since their smaller bodies have lesser reserves of water.
-Generally, children are also more active than adults and spend much time out playing in the sun.
-Children are also more susceptible to illnesses that cause dehydration like vomiting and diarrhea.
+Generally, children are also more active than adults and spend a lot of time playing in the sun.
+Children are also more susceptible to illnesses that cause dehydration like vomiting and diarrhoea.

-The following are few of the reasons for dehydration in kids:
+The following are a few of the reasons for dehydration in kids:

-- Viral infections that reduces the ability to eat or drink
+- Viral infections that reduce the ability to eat or drink

 - Sores in the mouth that make eating or drinking painful